 - These are both are fortified with calcium, vitamin D and vitamin B12.
 Top marks!
 They are available in large 500g pots

-- The Coconut Collaborative pouches (available in strawberry & banana and mango & passion fruit flavours) and NEW apricot child sized pots
+- The Coconut Collaborative pouches (available in strawberry & banana and mango & passion fruit flavours) and apricot flavoured child sized pots

 - Unlike their main range, these Coconut Collaborative kid’s yogurts are fortified with calcium, vitamin D and vitamin B12.
 They are sweetened with sugars from fruit only

 - Note that the pouches state they are suitable for age 3 and over.
 You can see their reasoning for this on their FAQs; they acknowledge many parents will be happy to give the pouches earlier than this.
 The apricot mini pots are suitable for any age!

 - Like their kid’s range, the Coconut Collaborative Gut Health range is fortified with calcium, vitamin D and vitamin B12.
 They also contain lots of gut loving cultures!
 Available in a 350g plain tub, or a four pack of 100g strawberry flavour pots.

 Dairy & soy free yogurts with no added sugar but not fortified with calcium or vitamins: